drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

 Now that you're up to speed, let's compare the two dumps.

-The original set is Japan region, while the newer set is "not-Japan" - based respectively on the existence and non-existence of a "For use in Japan only" warning screen.
+The original set is Japan region, while the newer set is "not-Japan" - respectively based on the existence and non-existence of a "For use in Japan only" warning screen.
 As such, the original set was renamed to `teedoffj` while the newer one took its place as `teedoff`.

-The new set is probably the World release, though the MAME source notes that it was found in the USA.
-There's nothing in it to indicate a specific region, so "not Japan" is the most accurate.
-But we'll just refer to it as World to make life easier, as MAME does.
+The MAME source includes a comment that the new set was found in the US, but as there is nothing in it to indicate a specific region, they went with a World designation, and that's how we'll refer to it.

-It's also literally newer: the Japan set has a date of 1986 on the title screen while the World set has 1987.
+Another notable difference is the date: the Japan set has a date of 1986 on the title screen while the World set has 1987.

-After some analysis, we identified three major changes across the revision:
+After some analysis, we identified three major changes in the World version:

 ## Re-Tuned Ball Hit Strength

-The World version reworked the hit-strength ramp tables.
+The hit-strength ramp tables were reworked.
 The same range of values is sampled more coarsely (from 113 steps to 97) so a given trackball input lands further up the ramp and launches the ball anywhere from 10 to 20% harder.
 The distance responds to launch strength roughly as its square, so that modest increase compounds through into a shot that travels a little over twice as far.
 The cap was lowered too: the game clamps the strength index well short of the end of the ramp, limiting a full-power shot to about 92% of what the Japan version could reach (which makes sense if your balls are going farther on what is less actual physical strength on the trackball).

 It's best understood with a visual example:

 {{< youtube -Y4x8pVWW6o >}}

-You can see how the World version goes farther with controlled conditions.
+You can see how the World version goes farther in controlled conditions.
 This is the result of the hit strength tuning.

 ## Re-Recorded Dialogue

-There are two vocal clips in the game of a young lady (presumably the same who removes her shirt) saying "Nice Shot" and "Nice On."
+There are two vocal clips in the game of a young lady (presumably our Caddie-chan) saying "Nice Shot" and "Nice On."

 ### Japan